smguilia/overview-1/quickstart-lite.md

 Create an instance of a product that includes a free Lite plan.

 1. Select the tile from the catalog after reviewing the filtered list of products that offer the Lite plan option.
-2. Enter any required information to set up the instance.
+2. Enter any required information to create the instance.
 3. Click **Create**.

 ## Check out the solution tutorials